Kamil-Anil/Kamil-Anil.github.io/_pages/portfolio.md

 I participated in this group as research intern during summer of 2023 and I worked on permittivity measurements of 3D printing materials.

-**Permittivity Measurements of 3D Printing Materials**
+**Permittivity Measurements of 3D Printing Materials** As a research intern at Aalto University, I experienced closely the research methodology of a scientist and I found a chance to apply this methodology myself.
+During first month of my internship, I made field research to find previous studies related to my project.
+I improved my theoretical background and at the same time,  I got used to researcher's environment and I received laboratory training and I prepared my set-up for measurements.

 Advanced Photonics and Photovoltaics(APP)
 ======